The House Democratic leader highlighted Square’s women-friendly initiatives and encouraged other companies to follow their lead.

 Square employees, female merchants, and Square CEO and Twitter co-founder Jack Dorsey (and Women 2.0!) gathered at Square headquarters yesterday to discuss initiatives to encourage women’s participation in the workplace and tech sphere with House Minority Leader Nancy Pelosi.

 The group of female Square employees and women small business owners shared brief stories on some of the hardships they’ve faced while being a woman in tech, while House minority leader Pelosi and the Square executives highlighted their efforts to battle back against these problems.

 Square additionally used the opportunity to announce their first year of Code Camp for high school girls and their second year of Code Camp for college women.
 The initiative, led by Square employees Rachel Constable and Vanessa Slavich, is aimed at strengthening young women’s coding and leadership skills.
 The high school Code Camp has the additional goal of helping prep girls for the AP Computer Science exam (though frustratingly, the number of US high schools teaching the subject is declining).

 “Today, 18% of computing jobs in the U.S. are held by women,” Square CFO Sarah Friar said in an official statement.
 “We created Code Camp to encourage more women to enter careers in technology and empower a new generation of entrepreneurs.”

 Square Leads the Way (and Pelosi Applauds)

-Friar also listed some of the other family-friendly policies that Square has put in place, such as their paid parental leave policy that extends to four months and paid sick leave.
+Friar listed some of the other family-friendly policies that Square has put in place, such as their paid parental leave policy that extends to four months and paid sick leave.
 The company is also discussing offering childcare at its new office.
 In addition, Friar announced that Square will be receiving the Healthy Mothers Workplace award for excellence in maternal health and equity.

 Pelosi applauded Square for thinking entrepreneurially about its women’s initiatives and held the startup up as role models for other companies.